sinch/ios-proximity-tutorial/readme.md

 ```

-Here you can see I’ve added a loggedIn BOOL to the instance variables of the class which is used to determine whether the login was successful when shouldPerformSegueWithIdentifier is called, if parse has successfully logged in we return yes which basically tells the app to segue to the next screen and the opposite if a login hasn't occured.
-Besides that I’ve just followed Parse’s login protocol as outlined in their docs, as this is a tutorial I will briefly explain what’s going on.
+Here you can see I’ve added a loggedIn BOOL to the instance variables of the class, which is used to determine whether the login was successful when shouldPerformSegueWithIdentifier is called.
+If Parse has successfully logged in, we return yes, which basically tells the app to segue to the next screen.
+The opposite happens if a login hasn't occured.
+Besides that, I’ve just followed Parse’s login protocol as outlined in the docs.

-For simplicity I’ve created some local NSStrings which relate to the text from the two textField properties as outlined in the .h file.
-From those I’ve called PFUser login, inputted the two variables and then used a block to determine the outcome of calling login.
+For simplicity, I’ve created some local NSStrings, which relate to the text from the two textField properties as outlined in the .h file.
+From those, I’ve called PFUser login, inputted the two variables, and then used a block to determine the outcome of calling login.
 This is all very simple and Xcode autocompletes the majority of the method.
-In the block, if there’s an error we set loggedIn to no and display an alert but if it’s successful we set loggedIn to YES and go ahead and call for a segue.
+In the block, if there’s an error, we set loggedIn to NO and display an alert, but if it’s successful, we set loggedIn to YES and call for a segue.

 Moving on!

-At the moment users can login and be presented with the newFriends view controller but it isn't currently possible for them to sign up, it's time to back-track and add some sign-up functionality.
+At the moment, users can log in and be presented with the newFriends view controller, but it isn't currently possible for them to sign up.
+It's time to backtrack and add some sign-up functionality.

-Head on over to signUpViewController.m and once again import the parse framework.
+Head on over to signUpViewController.m and once again import the Parse framework.

 ```objective-c
 #import <Parse/Parse.h>
 ```

-Now we will add some methods that are very similar to what we did in the login view controller, once again I’ve created some local NSString’s that are local copies of the text extracted from the username, password, screen name and age textfields.
+Now we will add some methods that are very similar to what we added in the login view controller.
+Once again, I’ve created some local NSStrings that are local copies of the text extracted from the username, password, screen name, and age textfields.

 ```objective-c

 	@implementation signUpViewController{